Agostinho Barbosa

 Agostinho Barbosa (Agostino, Augustinus) (17 September 1590, at Aldão, Guimarães, Portugal - 19 Nov.
 1649, in Ugento, Italy) was a prolific Portuguese writer on canon law.
-His work included dictionary-type surveys of the legal elements.
+His works included dictionary-type surveys of the legal elements.

 Life

 Having studied canon law in Portugal, he went to Rome.
 Being without the means to purchase books, he memorized their contents in libraries.
 About 1632 he went to Madrid, where he applied himself to writing and fulfilled various duties confided to him until 1648.
 He was confirmed Bishop of Ugento in Rome on 22 March 1649 and ordained on 5 Apr.
 1649.

 Works

 His works fill at least 30 volumes.
 They show intimate acquaintance with authors, sources, and controversial questions such as the following: